 The Moabites for their part were ‘filled with dread because of the Israelites’ (Numbers 22:3).
 They were afraid they would be attacked, so they tried to have them cursed.

-Once the Israelites had settled in the land, we read that the Moabites came and retook Jericho, holding it for 18 years before Ehud killed the King of Moab and regained control (Judges 3:12-30).
-Besides that, there is no mention of trouble with Moab in the book of Judges so we can assume that following that there were fairly friendly relations between the two countries for many years.
+Once the Israelites had settled in the Promised Land, we read that the Moabites came and retook Jericho, holding it for 18 years before Ehud killed the King of Moab and regained control (Judges 3:12-30).
+Apart from that, there is no mention of trouble with Moab in the book of Judges so we can assume that following that there were fairly friendly relations between the two countries for many years.